 Seasonal flu is the particular type of flu virus that arrives in the UK each autumn.
 The actual type varies from year to year.
 The new jab is developed each year to protect against the expected type.
 The flu jab takes up to 14 days to give full protection after having the jab.

 The Department of Health issues advice as to who should be immunised.
 This is reviewed from time to time.
 The aim is to protect people who are more likely to develop complications from flu.
-Current advice is that you should be immunised against the seasonal flu virus each autumn if you:

 - Are aged 65 years or over.

 - Were advised by the NHS to 'shield' in the first half of 2020 because you are in a clinically extremely vulnerable group.

 - Live with someone who was advised to shield.

 Examples include chronic bronchitis, emphysema, cystic fibrosis and severe asthma (needing regular steroid inhalers or tablets).
 It is also recommended for any child who has previously been admitted to hospital with a chest infection.